Study level

 Syllabus

-Synthetic description of the concepts covered in CM
+Brief description of concepts covered in CM

-• The main types of metalliferous deposits: magmatic, hydrothermal and sedimentary.
+- Major types of metalliferous deposits: magmatic, hydrothermal and sedimentary.

-• Environmental impacts of mineral resource development.
+- Environmental impacts of mineral resource exploitation.

-• Metallic minerals: native, halides, sulfides (macroscopy and microscopy).
+- Metallic minerals: native, halides, sulfides (macroscopy and microscopy).

-• Metallic minerals: oxy-hydroxides, carbonates, silicates (macroscopy and microscopy).
+- Metallic minerals: oxyhydroxides, carbonates, silicates (macroscopy and microscopy).

-• Allochthonous bauxite deposit.
+- Allochthonous bauxite deposit.

-• Barite, fluorite and copper sulphide/sulphate deposit.
+- Barite, fluorite and copper sulfide/sulfate deposit.

 Knowledge and recognition of minerals and metal deposits